Mounting Options for Solar Collectors

 Ground Mounting Option for Solar Collectors

 Ground mount is ideal for any solar install as it allows you to minimize your vertical run which can save on installation costs.
 The other advantage is in ease of service and assembly.
-When ground mounting, you can also select a more optimal azimuth.
+When ground mounting, you can also select a more optimal azimuth (direction to south).
 In winter you can easily remove snow without climbing on the roof.

-The frame system for the ground mount consists of a series of aluminum channels that support the collectors with a wide range of inclination being possible.
+The frame system for the ground mount consists of a series of aluminum channels that support the collectors at a 45-degree angle.
 With a ground mount, you need to ensure that the feet on the bottom of the frame are securely fastened to an anchoring system.
 This can utilize, for example, heavy building blocks that form the base with concrete lag bolts to fasten the legs to the blocks.

 Pitched Roof Mount